 - Basic accounting

-Secretaries and administrative assistants held about 4 million jobs in the United States in 2010, according to the U.S. Bureau of Labor Statistics (BLS).
+Secretaries and administrative assistants held about 3.8 million jobs in the United States in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
 The position is one of the most ubiquitous in the country, although individuals who hold a degree are more likely to gain positions than those who do not, as noted by the BLS.
-The employment of administrative office assistants and secretaries was expected to grow by 12% between 2010 and 2020, which is about average growth.
-In 2012, the median annual wages of administrative assistants and secretaries, excluding legal, medical and executive, were $32,410 (www.bls.gov).
+The employment of all administrative office assistants and secretaries was expected to decrease by 7% between 2018 and 2028, which is slower-than-average growth.
+In 2018, the median annual wage of administrative assistants and secretaries, excluding legal, medical and executive, was $36,630.

 Continuing Education and Certification Information

 Graduate degree programs in office administration are not typically available; experienced administrative assistants seeking to further their credentials might choose to pursue certification instead.
 Certifications awarded by the International Association of Administrative Professionals include the Certified Administrative Professional (CAP) and Certified Professional Secretary (CPS) designations.
 Both credentials require candidates to pass a multi-part exam that covers topics in office technology and organizational management.